aodriscoll/allan-cs350/README.md

 ## How did you make this project maintainable, readable, and adaptable?

 I ensured that I followed industry standards and best practices while writing and documenting the code.
 The code is easy to follow, object-oriented, and can easily be converted to modules for reuse.
+THis is something that I will continue to do in all of my future projects.